ahmetb/coffeelog/README.md

 # coffeelog

-Coffeelog is a multi-tier web application where coffee enthusiasts can log in with their Google accounts and share their coffee experiences with other people.
+Coffeelog is a multi-tier web application composed of microservices, where coffee enthusiasts can log in with their Google accounts and share their coffee experiences with other people.

-This is intended to be a sample cloud-native application to showcase the best practices in application deployment, products of [Google Cloud](https://cloud.google.com) and test new features.
+This is intended to be a sample cloud-native application to showcase the best practices in application deployment, products of [Google Cloud Platform](https://cloud.google.com) and test new features/products.

 Coffeelog is written in [Go](https://golang.org), uses [gRPC](https://grpc.io) for communication between microservices.
 It runs on [Google